7 Causes of Pride: How to be More Humble!

 #6 Impossible standards of perfection.

-Impossible Standards of Perfection.
 If you struggle with excessive pride, you are probably trying to be perfect.
-You may feel that others will see all your flaws and judge your mistakes.
-So, you try to do everything flawlessly, but it never truly fills that hole and deep rooted insecurity in your heart.
+You may feel that others will see all your flaws and judge your mistakes, so you try to do everything flawlessly.
+However, it never truly fills the hole and deep-rooted insecurity in your heart.

 Any situation that requires you to be perfect at all times is dysfunctional.

 Pride has also caused chaos in the church since the beginning of time.
-Some Baptists think they’re better because they’re more biblically sound than charismatics.
-While Charismatics often feel they are more in touch with the heart and power of God than Baptists.
-Ugh.
+Some Baptists think they’re better because they’re more biblically sound than charismatics, while Charismatics often feel they are more in touch with the heart and power of God than Baptists.
 Can’t we see that both are needed?
 Mostly all denominations bring an important characteristic of God.
 Can’t we work together in balance and resist Satan’s pride trap?

 “For consider your calling, brothers: not many of you were wise according to worldly standards, not many were powerful, not many were of noble birth.
 But God chose what is foolish in the world to shame the wise; God chose what is weak in the world to shame the strong; God chose what is low and despised in the world, even things that are not, to bring to nothing things that are…” 1 Corinthians 1:26-28